 The digital forensic examiner will then be prepared to testify in court or in some type of judicial proceedings.
 Typical questions asked during these proceedings relate to chain of custody, method of acquisition of the data, the analysis process and a defense of the conclusions.
 McCann digital investigators are licensed and prepared to answer the questions.

 Database Forensics is digital work performed on a specific database.
 Cases of database forensic may related to financial programs such as quickbooks, SAP,Sage,and scores of others provides.
 Database forensics may also relate to the use of such programs as ACT or other CRM related products.
 Often times, the digital forensic investigator is asked to see if material has been downloaded, removed or deleted.
 This type of investigation is common in non-compete enforcement cases, IP theft, data breach cases, or intentional sabotage.

-My competitors had confidential information about my company that was only discussed with very fe.....Carlos D. – McCann Client
+Somehow my soon to be ex-husband knew confidential information that I had only discussed with my .....Jane D. – McCann Client

 This past week another high-profile computer intrusion became public, but this hacking incident has some consumers worrying more than normal.
 Why is that you ask?
 Well, the website that was hacked is AshleyMadison.com which markets itself as a dating website for married people.
 Yes, you read that correctly, the site specifically targets married cu.....